UU-Human-Evolution/1MB438/Lab_4.md

 ##### Assessment of the practical session:

-You will need to answer the questions from the quizz in Studium individually.
+Work with your group for this lab, you need to submit your answers to the quizz in Studium individually.
+If you have any question feel free to ask any of the TAs!

 ### Genome annotation